ziyoi/uiuc_website/content/home/approach.md

   icon = "flag"
   icon_pack = "fas"
   name = "Exposure Modeling"
-  description = "Modeling the levels of air pollution that people are exposed to over space and tmime
+  description = "Modeling the levels of air pollution that people are exposed to over space and time"

 [[feature]]
   icon = "brain"